ray-project/ray/doc/source/cluster/kubernetes/troubleshooting/troubleshooting.md

 - [Other questions](#other-questions)

 (docker-image-for-apple-macbooks)=
-## Use ARM-based docker images for Apple M1/M2 Macbooks
+## Use ARM-based docker images for Apple M1 or M2 MacBooks
-Currently Ray builds different images for different platforms.
-Until Ray moves to building multi-architecture images, [tracked by this Github issue](https://github.com/ray-project/ray/issues/39364), the solution here is to use platform specific docker images in the head and worker group specs of the [RayCluster config](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/config.html#image).
+Ray builds different images for different platforms.
+Until Ray moves to building multi-architecture images, [tracked by this Github issue](https://github.com/ray-project/ray/issues/39364), use platform-specific docker images in the head and worker group specs of the [RayCluster config](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/config.html#image).

-Use an image with the tag `aarch64` (e.g. `image: rayproject/ray:2.12.0-aarch64`) if you are running KubeRay on a Mac M1 or M2.
+Use an image with the tag `aarch64`, for example, `image: rayproject/ray:2.12.0-aarch64`), if you are running KubeRay on a MacBook M1 or M2.

 [Link to issue details and discussion](https://ray-distributed.slack.com/archives/C02GFQ82JPM/p1712267296145549).

 (upgrade-kuberay)=
 ## Upgrade KubeRay

-If you have issues upgrading KubeRay, refer to the [upgrade guide](#kuberay-upgrade-guide).
+If you have issues upgrading KubeRay, see the [upgrade guide](#kuberay-upgrade-guide).
 Most issues are about the CRD version.

 (worker-init-container)=